cccbr/runningatower/content/docs/010-introduction/index.md

 ### Tower Environment; keeping your tower running smoothly

-Divided between the ringing chamber and the bell chamber (primarily covered in 'Belfry Upkeep').
+Divided between the ringing chamber and the bell chamber.
+The latter is primarily covered in ['Belfry Upkeep'](https://belfryupkeep.cccbr.org.uk/docs/010-introduction/).

 ### Building a Team; creating a supportive environment